-'''

-cpdf -copy-id-from source.pdf in.pdf -o out.pdf

-'''

-Copy the id from source.pdf to the contents of in.pdf, writing to out.pdf.
+''' cpdf -copy-id-from source.pdf in.pdf -o out.pdf Copy the id from source.pdf to the contents of in.pdf, writing to out.pdf. '''

 If there is no ID in the source file, the existing ID is retained.
+You cannot use -recrypt with -copy-id-from.